dbrugne/donut/README.md

 - [x] Add an intermediate "form" to choose a username when entering in chatroom
 - [x] Separate onetoone and room list in left column (different views, collections and ... 'client' binds)
 - [x] Chat default panel with homepage content
-- [ ] Sort room list alphabetically
-- [ ] Remove onlines block (now listed on home)
-- [ ] Change rendering pattern to "redrawn" everytime on rooms block, onetoones block and room user block
+- [x] Change rendering pattern to "redrawn" everytime on rooms block, onetoones block and room user block
 - [x] Persist onetoone open/close and reopen on 'welcome' event
+- [ ] Persist correctly user.rooms and room.users
+- [ ] On room join make room search case insensitive
+- [ ] Sort room/onetoone/room users lists alphabetically
+- [ ] Move onlines block on home
+- [ ] Refresh home on focus
 - [ ] Get last 50 viewed on room/onetoone opening
 - [ ] In welcome.users message list users and not sockets
-- [ ] Persist correctly user.rooms and room.users
-- [ ] On room join make room search case insensitive
 - [ ] Handle empty room deletion on last user leave
 - [ ] One one to one message check that to user exists in database
 - [ ] Implement central username/room.name validator/sanitization
-- [ ] Handle default route to display home (with redirect?) with alert message
+- [ ] Handle backnone 'default' route to display home (with redirect?) with alert message
 - [ ] Implement room creation success/error alert message

 - Signup